 - Taking depositions (and having your deposition taken)

 - Gathering information related to your damages, including medical records and lost wage data

 Every case is different, so what discovery looks like for you may not be the same as someone else’s case.

 Once discovery is completed, you will head to trial.
 Some cases involve motions that are addressed before trial.
 A motion asks the court to do something.
 It can be to decide a specific issue in a case, or it can be to decide the entire case without taking it to a jury.
 The facts and law that apply to your situation will determine if a motion is appropriate, and your Fairburn, GA personal injury lawyer will need to respond to any motions filed that you do not like or want to be granted.

 Negotiations with the insurance company and the defendant will generally continue throughout the case.
 In fact, the vast majority of cases will settle long before they get to the trial stage.
 But, some lawsuits need to go to trial if a reasonable settlement cannot be reached between your attorney and the insurance company.
 Your attorney will prepare as if you are going to trial, even if a settlement is more likely.

 How Long Do I Have to File a Personal Injury Lawsuit?

 Every case in Fairburn has a time limit, meaning you have to start your lawsuit within this time limit or it will be dismissed.
 This is referred to as the “statute of limitations.”

 The statute of limitations for personal injury cases in Georgia is two years from the date of the incident.
 But you should talk to an attorney long before that so they can start negotiating and gathering information on your behalf.
-The sooner you get a lawyer involved, the more likely you are to get a settlement or outcome that addresses all of your damages and losses adequately.
+The sooner you get a Fairburn, GA injury attorney involved, the more likely you are to get a settlement or outcome that addresses all of your damages and losses adequately.

 Talk to a Fairburn Personal Injury Lawyer for Free